 All new students will receive and sign a copy of the room-and-board contract upon arrival on campus or during the summer, along with their housing assignment.
 Returning students receive copies at room draw.
-Houses open for new students on Wednesday, August 29 from 1-4 pm or Thursday, August 30, from 9 am-noon.
-Returning students may move in Monday, September 3, from 1-5 pm, Tuesday September 4 from 1-4 pm, or Wednesday September 5 from 10 am-2 pm.
+Houses open for new students on Tuesday, August 27 from 1-4 pm or Wednesday, August 28, from 9 am-noon.
+Returning students may move in Sunday, September 1, from 1-4 pm or Monday September 2 from 10 am-2 pm.

 Closing and opening dates and times of houses are publicized on campus prior to vacations.
 These closing dates represent the end of each semester.
 Students are expected to make house departure and travel plans accordingly.
-All houses (including the Friedman apartments) are closed for winter break, except Dawes for international students; 12 & 26 Bedford Terrace and Conway House for Ada Comstock Scholars, and 47 Belmont for graduate students.
+All houses (including the Friedman apartments) are closed for winter break, except Dawes, Northrop and Gillett for international students; 12 & 26 Bedford Terrace and Conway House for Ada Comstock Scholars, and 47 Belmont for graduate students.

-Students who will not be in residence for the spring semester, including seniors graduating in January, must remove personal belongings from their room and house by Saturday, December 21, at 10 a.m.
-All January graduates needing commencement housing in May must submit a request in writing to the housing coordinator by December 1, 2011.
+Students who will not be in residence for the spring semester, including seniors graduating in January, must remove personal belongings from their room and house by Firday, December 20, at 10 a.m.
+All January graduates needing commencement housing in May must submit a request in writing to the housing coordinator by December 2, 2013.
 Belongings not removed on time will be packed and shipped at the student’s expense.
 Prompt departure from houses is required for all students.
-After December 23, January graduates are considered guests in the residential houses and must comply with the guest policy of the college.
 A student who rescinds a leave of absence or is readmitted for second semester cannot return to campus until the date determined by the student affairs office.

 Information regarding the housing lottery is distributed to students in the spring.
 The Student Financial Services office requires that the tuition account be in good standing, which is defined as any one of the following: balance is paid in full; balance will be covered by loans or grants not yet received; payment arrangements have been approved by the college.